 Here are some of the benefits of the keto diet:

 Weight loss.
 You may feel less hungry because fatty foods take a longer time to break down in the body.
 Weight loss not only comes from ketosis, but it also comes from reducing calorie intake by eliminating certain food groups.

 No more low-fat.
-The keto diet allows you to enjoy high-fat foods, such as red meats, nuts and cheese, while still losing weight.
+The keto diet allows you to enjoy foods high in fat, such as red meats, nuts and cheese, while still losing weight.
 Remember though the keto diet stresses eating healthy fats with only a small amount of protein.
 “It’s not an excuse to eat a bunch of steak, bacon and cheese and call it a keto diet,” Oikarinen noted.

 Health benefits.
 The keto diet was originally used as a tool for treating neurological diseases such as epilepsy.
 Studies have now shown that the diet can have benefits for a wide variety of different health conditions, such as heart disease, cancer, Alzheimer’s disease and polycystic ovary syndrome (PCOS).

 What are the disadvantages of the ketogenic diet?

 The keto diet may have some health benefits but staying on the keto diet can have some negative side effects.